dayojiboye/faq2pdf/README.md

 A smart, flexible tool for extracting Frequently Asked Questions (FAQs) from any public webpage.

-- Automatically scrapes and parses visible FAQ content
-- Supports manual addition of question-answer pairs
-- Lets users view, edit, and download the final FAQs as a clean PDF

 ## Features

 - Scrapes visible and hidden FAQs from webpages